Perspectives On Violence:

 Leave the hospital as soon as possible.

-Breast feed your baby if you can.
+Breast feed your baby if you can.6.
+First Few Months

 If you are isolated, vulnerable or depressed, ask for help.
 Visits by nurses or social workers have a demonstrable positive impact.